akasaki1211/boneDynamicsNode/README.md

 ### Offset Transform

 You can cancel the transform by connecting the worldMatrix of the node you do not want affected (such as the root controller of character) to the `Offset Matrix`.
+The `Offset Matrix Weight` attribute adjusts the amount of influence.
+Please note that he `Offset Matrix Weight` must be **the same values** for all joints in the chain, otherwise unnatural behavior will occur.

 ![offset_matrix](.images/offset_matrix.gif)